alexware/design-patterns-swift/README.md

 ## Builder
-> Builder pattern separates the construction of a complex object from its representation so that the same construction process can create different representations.
+> Separates the construction of a complex object from its representation so that the same construction process can create different representations.
 Builder pattern is not too much adopted in Objective-C/Swift.

 #### Cocoa/CocoaTouch Adaptation: </br>
 None.